UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 # Buckeye CTF 2021 - Panic Writeup

 This is my writeup for panic for the Buckeye CTF, and my first writeup in general.
+This writeup doubles as some teaching material and a view of my train of thought, so it may be a bit long and verbose in sections.

 # First Analysis